NHL on NBC ratings: 2007 Stanley Cup Final

-2007–2008 season
+2007–08 season

 On New Years Day 2008, the NHL hosted an outdoor game that featured the Buffalo Sabres vs. the Pittsburgh Penguins at Ralph Wilson Stadium in Buffalo, New York.
 The game received a 2.6 Nielsen rating, the highest since the NHL debut on Fox over ten years prior.

 The second week of coverage featured the Boston Bruins against the New York Rangers, the game got a 1.1 rating (12 p.m. start).

 The NHL signed an agreement in 2008 to extend the NHL on NBC to the 2008–2009 season.
 Ratings for the 2007–2008 season rose 11 percent from the previous year.
-The Detroit-Pittsburgh matchup returned the Stanley Cup finals’ television ratings to close to pre-lockout levels.
+The Detroit–Pittsburgh matchup returned the Stanley Cup Final's television ratings to close to pre-lockout levels.

-The four games on NBC averaged a 3.2 rating and a 6 share, the highest since Carolina-Detroit in averaged a 3.6.
+The four games on NBC averaged a 3.2 rating and a 6 share, the highest since Carolina–Detroit in averaged a 3.6.

-The average rating doubled last year’s record low of 1.6.
+The average rating doubled last year's record low of 1.6.